 For patients with severe anxiety, oral conscious sedation is an excellent way to ease nerves and make dental care feel manageable.
 Many of our patients who’ve tried sedation dentistry find they can undergo procedures they once dreaded.
 This helps them maintain their oral health without the fear that used to hold them back.

 Throughout your treatment, our team carefully monitors your vitals, including your heart rate, oxygen levels, and overall comfort.
 This ensures that your sedation is safe and effective from start to finish.
-Because oral conscious sedation allows you to remain responsive, Dr. Teeth can communicate with you during the procedure to answer questions or guide you as needed.

 If you’ve been avoiding the dentist because of anxiety or fear, sedation dentistry at Dr. Teeth can help.
 Our team is committed to providing compassionate, stress-free care for every patient.
 With oral conscious sedation, we can ensure your visit is comfortable and relaxing, so you can get the care you need.